aiQA012/CollabCoder/index.md

 ### 3) Study Instruction:

 For each platform, you will experience the following steps:
-1. Mark up the qualitative data individually. (~10 mins).
+1. Mark up the qualitative data individually.
+You can select any number of keywords but can only add one final code. (~10 mins).
-2. Discuss the codes you have found, and create a codebook (~10 mins)
+2. Discuss the codes you have found, and make final code decisions for each code (~10 mins).
 3. Fill up the survey (~3 minutes).
 4. Answer the following questions (~5 minutes):
 - Can Diffcoder support qualitative coders conduct a collaborative qualitative analysis process?